moby/moby/docs/sources/reference/commandline/cli.md

                                  'bridge': creates a new network stack for the container on the docker bridge 'none': no networking for this container
                                  'container:<name|id>': reuses another container network stack
-                                 'host': use the host network stack inside the contaner -p, --publish=[]           Publish a container's port to the host
+                                 'host': use the host network stack inside the container -p, --publish=[]           Publish a container's port to the host
                                  format: ip:hostPort:containerPort | ip::containerPort | hostPort:containerPort
-                                 (use 'docker port' to see the actual mapping) -P, --publish-all=false    Publish all exposed ports to the host interfaces --privileged=false         Give extended privileges to this container -t, --tty=false            Allocate a pseudo-tty
+                                 (use 'docker port' to see the actual mapping) -P, --publish-all=false    Publish all exposed ports to the host interfaces --privileged=false         Give extended privileges to this container -t, --tty=false            Allocate a pseudo-TTY
     -u, --user=""              Username or UID
     -v, --volume=[]            Bind mount a volume (e.g. from the host: -v /host:/container, from docker: -v /container) --volumes-from=[]          Mount volumes from the specified container(s) -w, --workdir=""           Working directory inside the container

-The `docker create` command `creates` a writeable container layer over the specified image, and prepares it for running the specified command.
-The container id is then printed to stdout.
-This is similar to what `docker run -d <cli_run>`, does except the container is never started.
-You can then use the `docker start <cli_start>` command to start the container at any point.
+The `docker create` command creates a writeable container layer over the specified image and prepares it for running the specified command.
+The container ID is then printed to `STDOUT`.
+This is similar to `docker run -d` except the container is never started.
+You can then use the `docker start <container_id>` command to start the container at any point.

-This is useful when you want to set up a container configuration ahead of time, so that it is ready to start when you need it.
+This is useful when you want to set up a container configuration ahead of time so that it is ready to start when you need it.

 ### Example: